basetenlabs/truss/docs/reference/client.md

 #### mk_truss(model: Any, target_directory: str = None, data_files: List[str] = None, requirements_file: str = None) -> truss.truss_handle.TrussHandle

 Create a Truss with the given model.
-A Truss is a build context designed to be built as a container locally or uploaded into a baseten serving environment.
+A Truss is a build context designed to be built as a container locally or uploaded into a model serving environment.

 Args: